 - Knowledge of and appreciation for Ojibway culture and aspirations are essential.

-The successful applicant must provide WRCFS with a current Criminal Record check that includes a Vulnerable Sector Search, Child Abuse Registry check, Prior Contact check and Driver’s Abstract prior to the commencement of employment.
+WRCFS offers a supportive, progressive, and innovative work environment, competitive salaries, a great benefits package, and training opportunities.
+The successful applicant must provide WRCFS with a Criminal Record check that includes a Vulnerable Sector Search, Child Abuse Registry check, Prior Contact check and Driver’s Abstract prior to the commencement of employment.
 Travel is required.
 A valid driver’s license and access to means of reliable transportation for work is a condition of employment.